Not all fences are the same.

 - Steel Tube Fence

 - Pipe Rail Fence

 Choosing the right fence for your property can feel difficult.
-Making the right decision requires considering the following things:
+Making the right decision requires consideration of the following things:

 - The fence's purpose

 - The total area of property to be fenced

 - The fence materials you want to use

 - The timeline for the project

 - How much maintenance you're willing to put into the fence